GDPR

 Access to data and infrastructure

-All OpenProject GmbH employees employ industry standard data security measurements to secure their devices and access to cloud and on-premises infrastructure.
+All OpenProject GmbH employees employ industry standard data security measures to secure their devices and access to cloud and on-premises infrastructure.
 All sensitive user data on laptops and workstations are encrypted and machines are maintained to receive system updates.

-Data Management and Portability
+Data management and portability

-Right to Access and Rectification
+Right to access and rectification

 The following resources provide additional information:

-Right to Erasure (“Right to be forgotten”)
+Right to erasure (“right to be forgotten”)

 • Data controllers can perform the deletion through the administration.